Adding SANs to Wildcard SSL Certificates

-In addition, when using our wildcard certificates in conjunction with Subject Alternate Names (SANs), you can save even more money and expand certificate functionality.
+In addition, when using our Wildcard Certificate in conjunction with Subject Alternate Names (SANs), you can save even more money and expand certificate functionality.

-In our wildcard certificates we automatically include your domain name without any subdomain as a SAN (for example, domain.com).
+In our Wildcard SSL we automatically include your domain name without any subdomain as a SAN (for example, domain.com).
 We also allow you to define your own SANs at no extra cost, as long as the SAN is a subdomain of your existing domain.

 How Do Subject Alternative Names Help Me?

-However, because the name on your certificate must exactly match the name that a user is connecting to, a standard wildcard does not allow your users to connect to your domain with no subdomain (domain.com) or with multiple levels of subdomains (multiple.sublevels.domain.com).
-Additionally, this allows some devices that are not normally compatible with wildcard certificates (see the list here) to work.
+However, because the name on your certificate must exactly match the name that a user is connecting to, a standard Wildcard SSL does not allow your users to connect to your domain with no subdomain (domain.com) or with multiple levels of subdomains (multiple.sublevels.domain.com).
+Additionally, this allows some devices that are not normally compatible with the wildcard character in certificates (see the list here) to work.